alljoyn/data-datadriven_api/TUTORIAL.md

 In short, these are the steps you have to take as a Consumer:

-1. Create a `BusConnection`.

-2. For each Interface Foo you're interested in, create an `Observer<FooProxy>`.
+1. For each Interface Foo you're interested in, create an `Observer<FooProxy>` (using the factory method `Create`).
 The Code Generator will create the `FooProxy` class for you.

-3. If you're interested in receiving notifications for the discovered Object's lifecycle events (Objects appear, get property updates, disappear), you have to create a concrete subclass of `Observer<FooProxy>::Listener`, and pass an object of that subclass as an argument of the Observer constructor.
+2. If you're interested in receiving notifications for the discovered Object's lifecycle events (Objects appear, get property updates, disappear), you have to create a concrete subclass of `Observer<FooProxy>::Listener`, and pass an object of that subclass as an argument of the Observer's `Create` method.

-4. Attach signal listeners to the Observer.
+3. Attach signal listeners to the Observer.
 A `SignalListener<FooProxy, FooProxy::Bar>` will notify the Consumer whenever an Object that implements Interface Foo emits signal Bar.

-5. At any time, you can iterate over (proxies for) the discovered Objects, or retrieve a proxy for a particular Object via its ObjectId.
+4. At any time, you can iterate over (proxies for) the discovered Objects, or retrieve a proxy for a particular Object via its ObjectId.

-6. To call a Method `Baz` on a remote Object, simply call `proxy->Baz(arg1, arg2)`.
+5. To call a Method `Baz` on a remote Object, simply call `proxy->Baz(arg1, arg2)`.
 This returns an object of type `MethodInvocation<FooProxy::BazReply>`.
-Via this object, you can track the progress of the RPC call, and retrieve its final result or error code.
+Via this object, you can track the progress of the method call, and retrieve its final result or error code.

 ## Example: a simple home security system